agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 What this does is allows the Server to recieve messages (via the Handler trait) as an Actor.
 With these types applied, we can register the Server as an Actor with actix, which means we can pull it in to our route handlers, similar to the postgres connection pool, and send messages to it.
-Which actix will send these messages asynchronously.
+Actix will then send these messages asynchronously.

 Open up `server/src/websocket/mod.rs` so we can setup the HTTP route, plus some other key pieces.